-Service your Generator and insure Is it ready for the 2024 hurricane season.
+Service your Generator and make sure it is ready for the 2025 hurricane season.

 In South Florida, owning a generator is almost as common as owning a lawn mower.
-During hurricane season, it is the ability of having stand-by emergency power during and after the storm.
+During hurricane season, it is important to have stand-by emergency power during and after a hurricane.

-When power goes out and it is time to start your generator, that is not the time to find out there is an issue with your generator.
+When power goes out and it is time to start your generator, that is not the time to find out there is an issue.

 Performing periodic generator maintenance tasks as described in your owner's manual will ensure that your generator will start and run when you need it most.